Best QR Menu Software in Italy 2026: Stello, AI Translation and Allergens

 6. Qromo: best if the restaurant wants order/pay and operations

 Qromo is often mentioned as a premium or technology-forward option in Italy.
-Its strength is not only the QR menu: it also works in the broader restaurant operations space, including order/pay and management features in paid plans.
+Its strength is not only the QR menu: it also works in the broader restaurant operations space, including order/pay, analytics and management features in paid plans.

 This makes Qromo a better choice if the restaurant wants: